 But failure to enhance citizen autonomous resiliency can only be seen as criminal.

-One might argue that the first blow in the "professionalism war" was struck by super-empowered amateurs.
-By meddlesome ideologues with far more influence than understanding.
+One might argue that the first blow in the "professionalism war" was struck by a clade of super-empowered amateurs: meddlesome ideologues with far more influence than understanding.

 Was this racism, reflexively preventing dark-skinned folks from acting on their own behalf?
 Perhaps partially.
 But then, what about all the white folks, doctors, volunteers and NGOs driving trucks and buses toward New Orleans and Biloxi, who were turned away and prevented even from delivering fresh water?
 Excuses varied, from worries about liability to prickly defense of command procedure.
 But what we need to be noticing is the common element that underlies every excuse.

-All of these measures, whatever the reason given, had the effect of limiting citizen resiliency.
+All of these measures, whatever the reason given, had the goal of limiting citizen resiliency.

 Let there be no mistake.
 People could have stepped in, replacing the missing National Guard, for example.
 (Decades ago, a volunteer Civil Defense network existed in every community.)
 During the Katrina Crisis, thousands tried to do as their countrymen did, four years ago in New York City.
 Only this time, every barrier was put in place to prevent individual effort.